webyww/WalFusion/readme.md

-- Evaluate with [**BEVDet-R50-CBGS**](configs/bevdet/bevdet-r50-cbgs.py) on a RTX 3090 GPU by default.
+- Evaluate with [**WalFusin**]() on a RTX 3090 GPU by default.
 We omit the postprocessing, which spends up to 5 ms with the PyTorch backend.

 ## Get Started